 1. Declutter your home

-Donate to your local Salvation Army, Goodwill and the like.
+Donate to your local Salvation Army, Goodwill, and the like.
 Consciously get rid of the things that you don’t feel great about and don’t add value to your life.
-Why manage and clean the stuff that is taking up space in your home and life.
-Your home will look more spacious and cleaner.
-Without that added clutter you will save time cleaning your home, things will be easier to find and your home will look cleaner longer.
+Why manage and clean the stuff that is taking up space in your home and life?

 2. Think about trash before you make a purchase